NetDevPack/Security.Jwt/README.md

 # Why

-When creating applications and APIs in OAuth 2.0 or simpling Signing a JWT Key, many algorithms are supported.
-While there a subset of alg's, some of them are considered best practices, and better than others.
-Like Elliptic Curve with PS256 algorithm.
-Some Auth Servers works with Deterministic and other with Probabilist.
-Some servers like Auth0 doesn't support more than one JWK.
-But IdentityServer4 support as many as you configure.
-So this component came to abstract this layer and offer for your application the current best practies for JWK.
+When developing applications and APIs using OAuth 2.0 or simply signing a JWT key, various algorithms are supported.
+Among these algorithms, some are considered best practices and superior to others, such as the Elliptic Curve with PS256 algorithm.
+Certain Auth servers operate with deterministic algorithms, while others use probabilistic ones.
+Some servers, like Auth0, do not support multiple JWKs, but IdentityServer4 supports as many as you configure.
+This component is designed to abstract this layer and offer your application the current best practices for JWK management.

 ## Load Balance scenarios

-When working in containers with Kubernetes or Docker Swarm, if your application scale them you became to have some problems, like DataProtection Keys that must be stored in a centralized place.
-While isn't recommended to avoid this situation Symmetric Key is a way.
-So this component, like DataProtection, provide a Centralized store for your JWKS.
+When working with containers in Kubernetes or Docker Swarm, scaling your applications can lead to certain issues, such as needing to store DataProtection keys in a centralized location.
+While it is not recommended to bypass this situation, using symmetric keys is one possible solution.
+Similar to DataProtection, this component provides a centralized store for your JWKS.

 ## Best practices

-Many developers has no clue about which Algorithm to use for sign their JWT.
-This component uses Elliptic Curve with ECDSA using P-256 and SHA-256 as default.
-It should help to build more secure API's and environments providing JWKS management.
+Many developers are unsure about which algorithm to use for signing their JWTs.
+By default, this component uses Elliptic Curve with ECDSA, utilizing P-256 and SHA-256 to help build more secure APIs and environments.
+It simplifies JWKS management by providing a better understanding of best practices and ensuring the use of secure algorithms.

 ---------------